-Full-stack application to manage and stream movies and TV shows from local storage, deployed on a Kubernetes cluster.
+API-first full-stack application to manage and stream movies and TV shows from local storage.
+Backend and frontend code generated from an OpenAPI contract, deployed on a Kubernetes cluster.

 NewFlix is a personal streaming application for managing and playing movies, TV shows and episodes stored locally.
 The interface resembles a classic streaming service: category browsing, detailed metadata pages, and an integrated video player.